Plum-crowned parrot

-The plum-crowned parrot (Pionus tumultuosus) is a species of bird in subfamily Arinae of the family Psittacidae, the African and New World parrots.
+The plum-crowned parrot (Pionus tumultuosus) or plum-crowned pionus is a species of bird in subfamily Arinae of the family Psittacidae, the African and New World parrots.
 It is found in Bolivia and Peru.

 Taxonomy and systematics

 The plum-crowned parrot's taxonomy has not been settled.
 The International Ornithological Committee and BirdLife International's Handbook of the Birds of the World consider it to be a full species.
 The South American Classification Committee of the American Ornithological Society (SACC) and the Clements taxonomy treat it and the white-capped parrot (P. seniloides) as subspecies of the speckle-faced parrot under the binomial P. tumultuosus.
 The SACC declined to split the speckle-faced in 2005 but recognizes that a 2007 study suggests that the split is valid.

 Description

 The plum-crowned parrot is 29 to 30 cm long and weighs about 229 g.
 Adults' forehead and crown are plum and the rest of their face, their throat, and their breast are dull purple with plum pink flecks.
 Their back, wings, and belly are green.
 Their undertail coverts and the base of their tail are red; the rest of their tail is green with some blue on the outer feathers.
 Their bill is pale yellowish horn-colored, their iris dark with grayish skin around it, and their legs and feet gray.
 Immature birds have a brownish green crown and breast, white speckles on their ear coverts, and yellowish green undertail coverts.